 Option c – Both I and II

-With reference to the Legislative Assembly of a State in India, consider the following statements.
-I. The Governor makes a customary address to Members of the House at the commencement of the first session of the year.
+With reference to the Legislative Assembly, consider the statements: I. The Governor gives a customary address at the start of the first session each year.
 II.
-When a State Legislature does not have a rule on a particular matter, it follows the Lok Sabha rule on that matter.
-Which of the statements given above is/are correct?
+If the State Legislature lacks a rule on a Matter, it follows Lok Sabha’s rules.

 (a) Only I